Louinel Jean · Caribbean Constructivist

 working at the intersection of language, education, and humanitarian

 development — across Haiti, Jamaica, France, and the United States.
+His path

 He served as Vice President of the Norigene Foundation and